-i.
-Long-Term Debt - See Note 8, Long-Term Debt.
+h.
+Long-Term Debt - See Note 7, Long-Term Debt and Changes in Long-Term Liabilities.

 NOTE 2 - CAPITAL ASSETS AND DEPRECIATION

 Capital assets, which include property, plant and equipment and infrastructure assets (e.g. roads, parking lots, sidewalks, and similar items), are reported in the Statement of Net Position.
 The Port's policy is to capitalize all assets with an initial, individual cost of \$1,000 or more and an estimated life of more than one year.
 Such assets are recorded at historical cost (or estimated historical cost, where historical cost is not known) if purchased or constructed.
 Donated capital assets are recorded at acquisition value (or estimated market value) at the date of donation.
 Donations by developers (and customers) are recorded at the contract price or acquisition value.